Xevion/contest/uil/uil-practice-armstrong/test-1/EXPLANATIOn.md

 This means, the last item to be put in is the first item to be extracted.
 For example, the numbers 4, 3, 7, 8, and 16 are put into a data structure that operates in a LIFO manner.
 When a program thereafter attempts to extract numbers, they are extracted in reverse, i.e. 16, 8, 7, 3, and 4.

-**Stack**s operate in this manner, simply think of them as a stack of bricks, cards, boxes etc. You can't extract the bottom item first (because it has a buch of items on top) before you extract the one before it (on top).
+**Stack**s operate in this manner, simply think of them as a stack of bricks, cards, boxes etc. You can't extract the bottom item first (because it has a bunch of items on top) before you extract the one before it (on top).
 You must extract the one on top (the last one you placed) before any other.

 ## Question 35